paulmelki/paulmelki.github.io/about.md

 Previously, I obtained my Master's degree in Statistics & Econometrics at the prestigious [Toulouse School of Economics](https://www.tse-fr.eu/) and my Bachelor's degree with a major in Computer Science and a minor in Economics at the [University of Balamand](https://www.balamand.edu.lb/home/Pages/default.aspx) in my native country of Lebanon.

-I'm also interested in classical literature and arts, trail running and hiking, philosophy and theology.
+I'm also interested in classical literature and arts (cinema, music, photography, architecture), trail running and hiking, philosophy (of science, ethics, metaphysics) and theology.
 Let's discuss!

 <!-- Hello, fellow wanderer of the world and welcome to my blog!